cwinters/cwinters.github.io/_posts/2015-02-01-some-follow-ups.md

 width="240" height="151" alt="Good morning waffles all cooked"></a>
 </p>

+Finally, part of the answer to "how do I cleanup after Li&egrave; waffles?" is: make more waffles!
+Unless you have a waffle iron that can detach the plates for cleaning, you'll inevitably miss some of the hardened sugar.
+But the next waffles you make will absorb those little bits and what you'll have left after that batch will be markedly cleaner.
+Love those types of cleanup!

 ## New podcast: Invisibilia

 A new podcast that started [since my last review](2014/11/06/podcasts-again.html) is